nprapps/anno-docs/README.md

 So we provided a way to override the app configuration locally.
 In order to do so you will need to create a file called `local_settings.py` on your project root.

 The properties that you can override are:
-* TRANSCRIPT_GDOC_KEY: The google doc key used as the input to our parsing process
+* `TRANSCRIPT_GDOC_KEY`: The google doc key used as the input to our parsing process
-* GAS_LOG_KEY: The google spreadsheet that stores the logs from the google app script execution
+* `GAS_LOG_KEY`: The google spreadsheet that stores the logs from the google app script execution
-* S3_BASE_URL: Useful if you want to override the default port of the local server.
+* `S3_BASE_URL`: Useful if you want to override the default port of the local server.

 There are oher properties that you can set up but they will be better explained over the next section.